conda-forge/conda-forge.github.io/src/maintainer/updating_pkgs.rst

    - Push the branch with changes to your fork on GitHub:  ``git push origin <branch-name>``
    - Create a pull request via the web interface by navigating to ``https://github.com/<your-github-id>/<feedstock>`` with your web browser and clicking the button ``create pull request``.

-Pushing to regro-cf-autotick-bot branch
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When a new version of a package is released on PyPI/CRAN/.., we have a bot that automatically creates version updates for the feedstock.
-In most cases you can simply merge this PR and it should include all changes.
-When certain things have changed upstream, e.g. the dependencies, you will still have to do changes to the created PR.
-As feedstock maintainer, you don't have to create a new PR for that but can simply push to the branch the bot created.
-There are two alternatives to push to the branch of the bot:

-#.
-Manually setting up git remotes:

-   - Clone the conda-forge feedstock repository
-   - Add the remote of the bot: ``git add regro-cf-autotick-bot git://github.com/regro-cf-autotick-bot/<package>-feedstock.git``
-   - Fetch the remote: ``git fetch regro-cf-autotick-bot``
-   - Checkout the branch of the PR, git should automatically link it to the `regro-cf-autotick-bot` remote if this is the only remote with a branch of that name.
-   - If there are multiple remotes with this branch name, you need to first checkout the remote branch and then turn it into a local branch: ``git checkout regro-cf-autotick-bot/<branch> && git checkout -b <branch>``
-   - Commit and push on that branch, if the remote was not correctly setup, use ``git push -u regro-cf-autotick-bot <branch>``.

-#.
-Using Github's `hub <https://github.com/github/hub>`_ tool:

-   - Clone the conda-forge feedstock repository
-   - Checkout the correct branch with remote: ``hub pr checkout 12`` where ``12`` is the ID of the PR.
-   - Commit and push on this branch, the remote is automatically setup to push to regro-cf-autotick-bot's fork.

 Updating recipes